jetbrains-academy/data-visualization-course/line_and_scatter_plots/plotting_with_seaborn/relplot_scatter/task.md

 ## Goal

-The main goal of the lesson is to **plot the correlation between user score and critic score**.
+The main goal of the lesson is to **plot the correlation between the user score and the critic score**.

 ## Theory

-In seaborn there are several ways to plot relational graphs, but we will focus on two of them:
+In seaborn, there are several ways to plot relational graphs, but we will focus on two of them:

 1. Using [`relplot`](https://seaborn.pydata.org/generated/seaborn.relplot.html) (stands for **rel**ational **plot**).
    This function can plot both line and scatter plots.